-We will have three separate categories for contest entries: MIDDLE SCHOOL, HIGH SCHOOL, ADULT, HIGH SCHOOL, and MIDDLE SCHOOL.
+We will have three separate categories for contest entries: MIDDLE SCHOOL, HIGH SCHOOL, and ADULT.

 All finalists will have their sonnet published in the Tallahassee Democrat, and the winning sonnets will be announced and read during the Southern Shakespeare Festival weekend at Cascades Park!

 So, what precisely is a sonnet?
 Shakespeare wrote 14 line sonnets that follow a specific rhythmic and rhyming pattern of iambic pentameter.
 Shakespeare wrote sonnets about love, loss, and beauty, but you can write a sonnet about ANY subject of your choosing!!!
 Go wild and crazy…have some fun and then submit your poems to firstname.lastname@example.org.

 WFSU Educational Programming